aio-libs/aiosmtpd/aiosmtpd/docs/smtp.rst

     then this attribute will contain the UTF-8 decoded string, otherwise it will contain the raw bytes.

+``original_content``
+    Defaulting to None, this attribute will contain the contents of the message as provided by the ``DATA`` command.
+Unlike the ``content`` attribute, this attribute will always contain the raw bytes.

 ``rcpt_tos``
     Defaulting to the empty list, this attribute will contain a list of the email addresses provided in the ``RCPT TO`` command.